-The bill HB405 Engrossed amends Sections 24-1-22 and 24-1-27 of the Code of Alabama 1975, significantly enhancing the powers and operational capabilities of municipal housing authorities.
+The bill HB405 Engrossed amends Sections 24-1-22 and 24-1-27 of the Code of Alabama 1975, enhancing the powers and responsibilities of municipal housing authorities.
 Key insertions include the authority for housing authorities to act as agents for the federal government in housing projects, manage community facilities, and engage in various business organizations related to housing development.
-The bill also allows these authorities to make loans and create for-profit or not-for-profit subsidiaries to support their objectives.
-Additionally, it clarifies the authority's ability to enter into contracts for housing projects, conduct investigations, administer oaths, and issue subpoenas, while validating previous business entities owned by the authority prior to June 1, 2024.
+The bill also allows authorities to make loans and create for-profit or not-for-profit subsidiaries to assist in fulfilling their purposes.
+Additionally, it clarifies that determinations made by the board of directors of the authority shall be conclusive, and it introduces new definitions such as "MIXED-USE PROJECT" to modernize the legal framework.

 Engrossed: 24-1-22, 24-1-27